moraell/KinectMocap4Blender/README.md

 A Kinect motion capture plugin for Blender

 ## Presentation
-This Blender add-on allows you to capture live movement for a human-like model in Blender, using a Microsoft Kinect V2 sensor.
+This Blender add-on allows you to capture live movement for a human-like model in Blender, using a Microsoft Kinect V2 sensor (not compatible with Kinect 360).
 It is a cheap solution for homemade motion capture, and quite efficient for a free tool.

 The target model must be in a standing rest pose.